IBM/knative-quarkus-bench/benchmarks/graph-pagerank/README.md

 generates an undirected graph of 1,000 nodes and computes PageRank scores of the nodes, but does not return the scores because `debug` parameter is `false`.

-Note that returning the computed scores can take much longer time than generating a graph and compuring the scores.
-Quarks runtime serializes the returned scores into JSON, but this is a time-consuming process.
+Note that returning the computed scores can take much longer than generating a graph and computing the scores.
+Quarkus runtime serializes the returned scores into JSON, but this is a time-consuming process.
 Therefore, skiping returning the scores is recommended for evaluation of performance.